PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is currently in active development, with a focus on implementing the core features and establishing the architectural foundation.
-The primary focus is on the onboarding feature, which is the first user interaction with the application.
-Currently, we are refining the UI components of the onboarding screens to match the Figma design and improve code maintainability.
+The primary focus is on the onboarding feature and the newly added login feature, which represent the first user interactions with the application.
+Currently, we are refining the UI components of the onboarding screens to match the Figma design and improve code maintainability, while also implementing a simple login screen that appears after the onboarding flow.
 We're also enhancing the design system by implementing a robust color management approach for better consistency across the application.

 ## Recent Changes
 1. Set up the project structure following Clean Architecture principles